ejsiron/Posher-V/Docs/Get-VMMacConflict.md

 **System.Management.Automation.PSObject[]**
 A custom object with the following properties:

-*VMName*: Name of the virtual machine; blank if the adapter belongs to the management operating system
+- *VMName*: Name of the virtual machine; blank if the adapter belongs to the management operating system
-*VmID*: Virtual machine GUID.
+- *VmID*: Virtual machine GUID.
 Will have the same name as the host if the adapter belongs to the management operating system
-*ComputerName*: Physical host name
+- *ComputerName*: Physical host name
-*AdapterName*: Friendly name of the adapter
+- *AdapterName*: Friendly name of the adapter
-*AdapterID*: Adapter GUID.
+- *AdapterID*: Adapter GUID.
 For physical adapters, the Device GUID
-*MacAddress*: Adapter's MAC address
+- *MacAddress*: Adapter's MAC address
-*IsStatic*: True if the MAC is statically assigned, False if dynamic
+- *IsStatic*: True if the MAC is statically assigned, False if dynamic
-*SwitchName*: Name of the connected virtual switch, if any
+- *SwitchName*: Name of the connected virtual switch, if any
-*Vlan*: VLAN of the adapter, if any.
+- *Vlan*: VLAN of the adapter, if any.
 If the adapter is in private mode, will display as N:X, where N is the primary VLAN and X is the secondary

 ## NOTES

 Author: Eric Siron

-Version 1.0, December 7, 2018
+First publication: December 7, 2018

 Released under MIT license